 Particle Tracking Modeling (Larval Entrainment)

 For the present effects analysis, the most recent version of DSM2 particle tracking model (PTM) was used in the effects analysis to estimate the proportional entrainment of Delta Smelt larvae by various water diversions (i.e., the south Delta export facilities and the North Bay Aqueduct (NBA) Barker Slough Pumping Plant).
 This approach assumed that the susceptibility of Delta Smelt larvae can be represented by entrainment of passive particles, based on existing literature (Kimmerer 2008, 2011).
-Results of the PTM simulations do not represent the actual entrainment of larval Delta Smelt that may have occurred in the past or would occur in the future, but rather should be viewed as a comparative indicator of the relative risk of larval entrainment under Existing and Proposed Project (PP) scenarios.
+Results of the PTM simulations do not represent the actual entrainment of larval Delta Smelt that may have occurred in the past or would occur in the future, but rather should be viewed as a comparative indicator of the relative risk of larval entrainment under Existing, Proposed Project (PP), and Refined Alternative 2b scenarios.
 For purposes of this effects analysis, those particles that were estimated to have entered the various water diversion locations included in the PTM outputs (e.g., south Delta export facilities and NBA) are characterized as having been entrained.
 The latest version of DSM2-PTM allows agricultural diversions to be excluded as sources of entrainment (while still being included as water diversion sources): for this effects analysis, these agricultural diversions were excluded, given the relative coarseness of the assumptions related to specific locations of the agricultural diversions, the timing of water withdrawals by individual irrigators, and field observations that the density of young Delta Smelt entrained by these diversions is relatively low (Nobriga et al. 2004, Kimmerer 2008).

 Delta smelt starting distributions used in the PTM larval entrainment analysis were based on the California Department of Fish and Wildlife (CDFW) 20 millimeter (mm) larval survey and were developed in association with M. Nobriga (USFWS Bay-Delta Office).
 This method paired observed Delta Smelt larval distributions from survey data with modeled hydraulic conditions from DSM2 PTM.
 Each pair was made by matching the observed Delta outflows of the first 20 mm survey that captured larval smelt (16 years of 20 mm surveys, 1995–2011) with the closest modeled mean monthly Delta outflow for the months of March to June in the 82 years of PTM simulations.